 Ever heard of the trope “Bury Your Gays?”
 If not, you might have seen it anyway.

 “Bury Your Gays” is in a lot of queer stories.
-In Vox’s definition, having this trope means “queer characters seems to never have happy endings.”
+In Vox’s definition, this means “queer characters seem to never have happy endings.”
 This came from pulp novels in the ’50s.
-Back then, LGBTQ+ stories cannot have happy endings in their stories, or the “post office might seize it as obscene.”
+Back then, LGBTQ+ stories cannot have happy endings in their stories or the “post office might seize it as obscene.”
 Queer writers are forced to comply in fear of their stories getting unpublished.

 To Wong Foo, Thanks for Everything!
 Julie Newmar (1995)

 Here’s a road trip movie about Manhattan drag queens played by the action stars of the ’90s.
 “To Wong Foo” might not tickle Rotten Tomatoes’ fancy, but it did leave a legacy on queer and camp cinema.
 Wesley Snipes and Patrick Swayze as Manhattan drag queens?
 Oh, and they’re not making fun of drag culture?
 Sis, sign. us. up!

 This is a beautiful Christmas film that also does an amazing portrayal of a trans woman of color.
 “Tokyo Godfathers” follows the story of a transwoman, her partner and a runaway kid bonding together to return a baby they found near the dumpster.
 It’s a roller coaster of emotions (duh, Christmas movies) but still ends in a good, heartwarming note.

 “Weekend” follows a semi-closeted lifeguard who meets an out-and-proud artist for a one-night stand.
 Imagine the feels of “Before Sunrise,” but the characters’ chemistry is more deliberate.